 If, in 20 years, a large number of Kiwi homes have an electric vehicle (EV) charging in the garage each night, significant changes will need to be made to Powerco’s network to support customer choices and energy efficiency.

 To prepare for the future, we’re running a three-year project to better understand the way Kiwi EV drivers charge their vehicles at home.
 We will install EV smart charging units into the homes of participants for free and collect information about their charging habits and its impact on our network.

 This will help us better understand the network requirements as uptake in EVs increase – and to ensure EV owners have a positive experience using the network to charge their vehicles.

-By joining our project, at the end of the three-year period you will get to keep the EV smart charger/install package (worth around $2500) for free*.
-You’ll be able to charge your EV at home up to twice as fast as a standard 3-pin socket.
+At the end of the three-year period, participants will get to keep the EV smart charger/install package (worth around $3750) for free*.

 *T&Cs apply – see below